 - processing of your personal information which is based on our legitimate interests, unless there are compelling legitimate ground for our continued processing.

-This website (www.ksp.techagainstterrorism.org), ("the Site") is operated by QuantSpark Foundation, a company registered in England and Wales, company registration number 11656320, whose registered office is located at International House, Nile Road, London, England, N1 7SR ("the Company").
+This website (www.ksp.techagainstterrorism.org), (“the Site”) is operated by Online Harms Foundation, a company registered in England and Wales, company registration number 11656320, whose registered office is located at International House, Nile Road, London, England, N1 7SR (“the Company”).

 We are keen to strike a fair balance between your personal privacy and ensuring that you obtain full value from the products and services (“the Services”) that we may provide to you.

-The Company is registered with the Information Commissioner as a Data Controller, with the following registration numbers – QuantSpark Foundation ZA475071.
+The Company is registered with the Information Commissioner as a Data Controller, with the following registration numbers – Online Harms Foundation ZA475071.

 In some areas of our website (“the Site”), we ask you to register and thereby provide personal information.
 When you do so, we ask you to give us your name, email address, company or affiliation, department, job title and other personal information for the purpose of supplying the Services to you.